-The Company is subject to laws and regulations regarding anti-money laundering, know your customer, financing of terrorism and trade sanctions in all countries which the Company operates in.
-Counteracting money laundering and terrorist financing is also a highly prioritised area within the EU and the regulatory framework is continuously updated to prevent the financial system from being used for money laundering and terrorist financing.
+The Company is exposed to risks relating to the occurrence of anti-money laundering, financing of terrorism and trade sanctions money laundering and terrorist financing is also a highly prioritised area within the EU and the regulatory framework is continuously updated to prevent the financial system from being used for money laundering and terrorist financing.
 There is a risk that the Company's policies or procedures are not sufficient or adequate to ensure that the Company complies with the regulatory framework regarding anti-money laundering, know your customer-information, financing of terrorism and trade sanctions.
-This may result from, for example, insufficient procedures, internal control functions or guidelines, or errors by employees, suppliers or counterparties, which risk resulting in a failure to comply with the regulatory framework.
+This may result from, for example, insufficient procedures, internal control frameworks or guidelines, or errors by employees, suppliers or counterparties, which risk resulting in a failure to comply with the regulatory framework.